edzaga/sql-course/sql-course-en/lectures/week4/lecture15.rst

 * **Redundancy:** when an author has several books, his/her nationality is repeated.
-* **Anomalies of modification:** if you change the address of “Algaguara” editorial, you must modify two rows.
+* **Anomalies of modification:** if you change the address of “Alfaguara” editorial, you must modify two rows.
 A priori, you cannot tell how many books an author has.
 Errors are very frequent when you forget to modify an author.
 * **Anomalies of insertion:** you want to insert an author who does not present books.
 “Name_author” and “Cod_book” are key fields, so the keys cannot be null values.

 By deleting these anomalies ensures: